Spitfire-Frozone/BeginnerSQL/SQL_Part2_SQLStatements.md

 SELECT [field] FROM [table]
 AS [field_name];
 ~~~
-If you want even more control over this special data, you can create a new table from selected data in one of several ways.
+If you want even more control over this special data, you can create a new table from selected data using SELECT INTO.

 ### SELECT INTO
+SELECT INTO copies data from one table into a new table.
+It can be used to copy data at a field level, and combined with other keywords to allow copying of particular domains that fulfil some criteria.
 ~~~
 SELECT field_1, field_2, field_3, ...
 INTO newtable [IN external_database]